 BIM Data and the 3 Brains

-A few years back, there was a plethora of articles on the topic of what BIM is not.
+A few years back, there were a plethora of articles on the topic of what BIM is not.
 Popular headings like BIM is not Revit and ‘BIM is not just 3D modelling’ were trending in social media and the online BIM community was happy we were making an impact.
-Within the scope of coBuilder’s timeline this was in the beginning of the internationalisation of our business.
+Within the scope of Cobuilder’s timeline this was at the beginning of the internationalisation of our business.
 A couple of years, 4 new markets and over 50 international events later, we asked ourselves… why isn’t the message catching on?
-Why is that the majority of people we meet at the ‘it’ BIM events across the globe still think that ‘doing BIM’ is merely creating 3D visual models and ‘data’ talk always seams something new to the audience?
+Why is that the majority of people we meet at the ‘it’ BIM events across the globe still think that ‘doing BIM’ is merely creating 3D visual models and ‘data’ talk always seems something new to the audience?
 In this article, we try to find the answer in an interesting neuroscientific theory.

 The Three Brains: Or how we process an idea.

 In a recent talk packed with neuroscience insights, the award-winning marketer and educator Nikolaos Dimitriadis explained that the human brain has 3 layers which act like separate organs with different cellular structures and different functions.
 The new brain is responsible for rational thinking, mid brain is responsible for emotions, and the reptilian brain is the seat of our basic instincts.
 According to Nikolaos, the way we process an idea is strongly connected to the hierarchy of these 3 brains.
 In its impact, rational ‘thinking’ is surpassed first by the more powerful emotional ‘feeling’ and second, by the most powerful ‘doing’ located in the reptilian brain.
 This influences everything we do.
 To illustrate this, let’s now go back to 3D-driven BIM and see why it is so hard for data-driven BIM communication to hit the mark.